seanderson/pintosTeam/README.md

 # pintosTeam

-F25 OS team to complete Lab 5
+This is where we work together to complete as much as possible of Lab 5 in CMSC 326 at Bard.